rohitsoniinfo/Wi-Fi-Password-Recovery-Tool/README.md

-# WiFi Attack and Password Recovery Project
+# HandshakeHunter

 ## Overview
+WiFi Attack and Password Recovery Project
 This project is designed for educational purposes to demonstrate the vulnerabilities of WiFi networks and the importance of securing them.
 It involves conducting a WiFi attack and recovering a password using specific hardware and software tools.
 Please note that this project should only be used in controlled environments with proper authorization.

 ## Requirements